 You could easily flip the first and last day if that sounds like something you would prefer or opening and closing schedules at those places will work better with your schedule.
 On long trips, I usually like to hit a nice hotel like the Omni on the way home.
 By then my old hips have earned a comfortable mattress and a little pampering, but once I get to San Antonio I would be hard-pressed not to just power through and head home (it’s only three more hours?!).
 With this in mind, we preloaded San Antonio and started with our comfy hotel at the end of a long amusement park day.
 Worth it.

 But, before your Big Bend with kids trip begins you need to pack and prep.

 Big Bend is out there.

 The nearest general grocery store is going to be about 45 minutes away and the nearest Walmart is two and a half hours away.
-The onsite convenience stores will probably get you through but they are going to be more expensive and may or may not have what you need.
+Though, the onsite convenience stores will probably get you through they are going to be more expensive and may or may not have what you need.
 Bringing it in is a better idea.
 Big Bend is not the kind of place you want to “wing it.”